 The BBC operates under a Royal Charter, which is renewed every 10 years.
 The Royal Charter abolished the BBC Trust, and the regulatory functions of the BBC Trust were transferred to The Office of Communications or Ofcom in 2017.
 The operations of the BBC are governed by a board of directors consisting of thirteen people.
 Currently, the former Deputy Governor of the Bank of England, David Clementi, is the Chairman of the BBC, and Tony Hall is the Director-General of the BBC (Editor-in-Chief ).
 The BBC is financed by consumer license fees on broadcasting receivers (1947 Wireless and Telegraphy Act), which enables BBC’s UK services to be free of advertisements and independent of shareholder and political interests.

-A 2014 Pew Research Survey found that 60% of BBC’s audience is consistently or mostly liberal, 26% Mixed, and 13% consistently or mostly conservative.
+A 2014 Pew Research Survey found that 60% of BBC’s audience is consistently or primarily liberal, 26% is mixed, and 13% is consistently or mostly conservative.
 This indicates that a more liberal audience prefers BBC News.
+Further, a Reuters Institute survey found that 62% of respondents trust their news coverage and 21% do not, ranking them #1 in trust of the major UK news providers.

 Failed Fact Checks